joelmoxley/founder-playbook/V. Tech + Product/01 - Product (PRD & Spec Sheet)/03 - Content - Product Requirement Documents/md/*Blackblot_PRM_Market_Requirements.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This guide from the Blackbot Product Manager's Toolkit provides a template to create a market requirements document (MRD).
+This guide from the Blackbot Product Manager's Toolkit provides a template to create a market requirements document (MRD).

 Credit: [Blackblot](https://www.blackblot.com/)